ECE159: Fundamentals of Electric Circuits

 From Israel Palacio on [Source]

-Students have very different experiences with ECE159.
-Some students find it difficult; others find it very easy.
-While a high school circuit course under your belt can help you succeed in ECE159, it is not necessary.
+Some students find ECE159 difficult, and some find it easy.
+While a high school circuit course under your belt can help you succeed in ECE159, it is not necessary, as concepts are explained very clearly and with a lot of depth.
 Practice and regular review will be your best friend in this course.
 The key is to practice the steps to answer every type of question, as there are only a handful of distinct questions that can be asked on a test.
+Also, although electricity can be more difficult to comprehend than larger, mechanical systems, try your best to develop intuition for the concepts in a way that works for you.

 Professor